Sikkim celebrates 79th Independence Day with flag hoisting and awards

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-As part of the celebrations, Tamang presented the Shrawan Kumar award, handing Rs 1 lakh each to 22 recipients for caring for their elderly parents.
+As part of the celebrations, Tamang presented the Shrawan Kumar award, handing ?1 lakh each to 22 recipients for caring for their elderly parents.
 The remaining awardees received their prizes in their respective districts.
 Earlier in the day, he unfurled the national flag at his official residence, Mintokgang.

 Addressing the gathering, Tamang said, “As we celebrate this historic day, let us reaffirm our pledge to uphold the sanctity of our Constitution and dedicate ourselves to the welfare, unity, and development of our beloved nation.”
 He extended heartfelt greetings to all Sikkimese citizens, emphasizing the importance of freedom, unity, and the sacrifices of India’s freedom fighters.